-Do you know the Vivekananda Rock Memorial was publicly funded by citizens of India?
+Do you know the Vivekananda Rock Memorial was publicly funded by the citizens of India?

 Below Vivekananda temple is a meditation hall.
 A dark room with only an Om visual and Om sound.
 You can sit and meditate here in silence.
 I tried to sit and feel what Swami Vivekananda would have felt sitting and meditating for 3 days continuously at the same place.
 3 minutes were obviously not enough.

 It is said that Swami Vivekananda swam to this rock.
-He had a vision of Goddess.
+He had a vision of the Goddess.
 He must have been alone on this rock when he meditated.
-Now the rock is full of all kind of people – travelers, tourists, devotees, and staff.
+Now the rock is full of all kinds of people – travelers, tourists, devotees, and staff.

-One of the advantages of cloudy skies at Kanyakumari is to get a spectacular view of the city from the Vivekananda Rock Memorial.
+One of the advantages of cloudy skies is getting a spectacular view of the city from the Vivekananda Rock Memorial.
 Take a look at the buildings/monuments and the clouds & Hills.

 Read More – 50 Cities in India named after Devi

-In Kanyakumari, you cannot miss the giant statue of Thiruvalluvar.
-Thiruvalluvar is an ancient poet and philosopher of Tamil Nadu, who is said to have lived in Kanyakumari.
-This statue was installed at the dawn of 21st century on Jan 1st, 2000.
+Here you cannot miss the giant statue of Thiruvalluvar.
+Thiruvalluvar is an ancient poet and philosopher of Tamil Nadu, who is said to have lived in the town.
+This statue was installed at the dawn of the 21st century on Jan 1st, 2000.
 That makes it a modern Indian marvel.

 The literature on this statue says that it stands on 38 feet platform to mark the 38 chapters of virtue in his work Thirukurral.
-The stone statue is 133 feet high with face alone some 20 feet high.
+The stone statue is 133 feet high, his face alone some 20 feet high.
 It seems it has been handcrafted under the supervision of Stapathi or a sculptor and is based on the principles of Vaastu Shastra.

-Pity is that there is no in situ documentation or guide service that explains this when you are there.
-I wish Thiruvalluvar’s poetry and literature was available close to this giant statue.
+The pity is that there is no in situ documentation or guide service that explains this when you are there.
+I wish Thiruvalluvar’s poetry and literature were available close to this giant statue.

 Aesthetically, I found the height of the Thiruvalluvar statue its most overpowering characteristic.
 It stands tall in the middle of the ocean.
-Towering the other rock with two temples and overlooking the city of Kanyakumari.
+Towering the other rock with two temples and overlooking the city.
 You can see the stones assembled to stitch the statue together.
-I wondered if we have lost the art of concealing the joints like in our ancient temples?
+I wondered if we have lost the art of concealing the joints like in our ancient temples.
 Have we lost the art of having monolithic statues – and think of a complete monolithic temple we carved at Ellora?
 I wanted to know why is he facing the city and not the ocean.
-If you know the answer, please share.
+If you know the answer, please share it.